Tom-Moosbrugger/tom-moosbrugger/README.md

 I'm Tom Moosbrugger, a full-stack software engineer based in San Diego, CA 🌆

+I'm passionate about crafting elegant and efficient applications and websites.
+From designing high-performance APIs with Flask or Express to developing intuitive React interfaces, I prioritize scalable code and exceptional user experiences.

-I thrive on building pristine applications and websites.
-When I'm not busy with my next coding project, you can find me training for my next marathon, looking for the best dog beach, or cozying up with a good novel.
+When I'm not busy with a coding project, you can find me training for my next marathon, looking for the best dog beach, or cozying up with a good novel.

 ## 🛠️ Languages and Tools